BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ### Guns Redone

+The Guns Redone V3.0 (Overhauled) mod makes gunplay in Cyberpunk 2077 more immersive and realistic, ensuring that no single weapon feels overpowered.
+The mod is game chaning it has to much to list but here are the key features. <br>

+Key Features: <br>

+* Balanced Weapon Classes: Damage varies by caliber, making each weapon type feel impactful without overpowering others.
+* Realistic Recoil and Spread: Aiming removes spread for better accuracy, balanced by natural recoil for more control and skill.
+* Rewarding Headshots and Armor Penetration: Increased headshot damage and varied armor penetration add depth to combat.
+* Diverse Weapon Strengths: Each gun class has unique pros and cons, creating a balanced experience where every weapon feels useful.

+With these improvements, gunfights feel intense and authentic, giving players a more realistic and skill-based experience in Night City.

 ### Economy Punk

 The EconomyPunk mod brings a realistic touch to Cyberpunk 2077’s economy, making every purchase and reward feel meaningful.
 By adjusting prices, rewards, and item values, it adds a natural flow to the in-game economy, helping you stay immersed in the world of Night City.